Back to The Triumph

 "I know in whom I have believed." - 2 Timothy 1:12

-This gate began with the City of God in glory and ends by gathering the road between. triumphs because Christ has triumphed.
+triumphs because Christ has triumphed.
 Yet in history that triumph unfolds through worship, sacrifice, perseverance, witness, mission, and hidden preservation.

 Scripture has given the whole pattern: present suffering, hidden reign, final vindication, heavenly worship, and the defeat of every counterfeit.[1]
 Christ's promises are not symbolic consolation.
 They are the structure of Christian hope.

-confirms that 's triumph is both historical in preparation and eternal in completion.
+confirms that 's triumph is historical in preparation and eternal in completion.
 There are partial restorations in time, but the final victory is consummated in glory.
 This keeps the faithful from both despair and worldly triumphalism.

-'s great renewals show that darkness is not the end of the story.
+'s great renewals show that darkness is never the end of the story.
 Yet even the greatest restorations in time point beyond themselves.
-They are rehearsals, not the full feast.
-The final triumph still belongs to the City of God in glory.
+They are rehearsals, not the feast itself.

 • Christ remains King even in eclipse

-• the Four Marks still govern discernment
+• the four marks still govern discernment

 • true worship, sacrifice, and mission remain 's path